 We suggest the following elements to get your kids into the garden:

 - Dedicate an area in the garden or on the patio and allow them to experiment a little.
-Through planting seed they are taught the miracle of life and growth.
+Through planting seeds they are taught the miracle of life and growth.
 Give them the responsibility of caring for, watering and feeding it and they will learn about the plant’s life cycle and our responsibility towards living creatures.
 Quick growers like radish, beans, sunflowers or sweet peas will add an element of surprise.

 - A few pots with herbs provide the perfect opportunity to stimulate their sense of smell and taste.
 If space allows, encourage them to plant some of their favourite vegetables like cherry tomatoes, baby carrots or peas.
 Strawberries grow well in pots and all kids love them.
 Use their harvest in your cooking and you’re sure to make their day!
 (Don’t use poisonous sprays on these plants.
-Also point out which plants in the garden are poisonous to humans and not edible)
+Also, point out which plants in the garden are poisonous to humans and not edible)

 - Keep it colourful.
 Colour will keep their interest and it’s a fun way for the young ones to learn their colours and shapes.